THE CITY OF NEWPORT, RHODE ISLAND

 There are estimated 21,200 individuals in defense-related jobs on Aquidneck Island.
 The major private employers are located in Middletown and Portsmouth; however, many of their employees make their homes in Newport and thereby contribute to the local economy.
 These workers represent a very highly skilled component of the local labor force.

-The Navy is the island's largest single employer, employing approximately 9,000029 military and civilian personnel. as of December 31, 1992.
+The Navy is the island's largest single employer, employing approximately 9,000 military and civilian personnel.
 The Navy's presence in Newport is dominated by its work in education, training and research programs.
-Among the largest institutions involved with research programs is the Naval Underwater Warfare Center (NUWC), which has been designatedwas recently selected by the Defense Department as the site for a "superlab" for doing undersea warfare research.
-The move is expected to bring nearly 1,500 Navy and civilian workers to Newport.
-Furthermore, the U. S. Navy Base or its related facilities have not been identified for any base closure or reduction, and, in fact, is currently expanding their facilities.
+Among the largest institutions involved with research programs is the Naval Underwater Warfare Center (NUWC), which has been designated by the Defense Department as the site for a "superlab" for doing undersea warfare research.
+The U. S. Navy Base or its related facilities have not been identified for any base closure or reduction, and, in fact, is currently expanding their facilities.

 Retail Trade Industry

-The retail industry represents the third largest source of private employment within Newport, with an annual average of 1,395 jobs in 2009.
-These include1990.
-Of these, 1,905 jobs were in specialty retail, which includes galleries, gift shops, and antique shops, and.
-The third largest retail sector is apparel and accessories.
-Retail and, with 287 jobs.
-These figures represent annual averages; restaurant employment can swell by as many as 1,500 jobs during the peak summer season.
+The retail industry represents the third largest source of private employment within Newport, with an annual average of 1,341 jobs in 2013.
+These include jobs in specialty retail, which includes galleries, gift shops, antique shops, and apparel and accessories.
+Retail and restaurant employment can swell by as many as 1,500 jobs during the peak summer season.

 Recreational, or specialty retail, also plays an important role in Newport's visitor industry and provides shopping opportunities for visitors as well as serving Newport residents.
 The primary shopping areas in Newport are located on Thames Street, America's Cup Avenue, and Bellevue Avenue.
 The many antique shops and art galleries in Newport add to the City's historic and cultural character.